 There was Mary Seton and Mary Beaton,

 And Mary Carmichael and me”

-Mary Stuart was Queen of Scots in her cradle.
+Mary Stuart was Mary, Queen of Scots in her cradle.
 Her early years were spent in an atmosphere of unease as her mother, Marie de Guise, sought to protect her from the predatory Scottish nobles who fought for the regency and for control of the little queen.
 The nobility was divided between those who supported the traditional French and Catholic alliance that Marie represented, and those who looked to a newly Protestant England to support the burgeoning Scottish Reformation.

 Despite this tension, Marie de Guise sought to give her daughter a happy childhood, and appointed four girls to be her companions and, later, ladies-in-waiting.
 What all the girls had in common, as well as their Christian name, was noble birth and similarity in age to the queen.
 There was also – whether deliberately or not – a pun in the choice of girls called Mary, as ‘marie’ was the Scots word for a maid, derived from the Icelandic ‘maer’.

 The ballad above is slightly wrong on the names – they were Seton, Beaton, Fleming and Livingston.
 Fleming’s mother, Janet, Lady Fleming was the illegitimate half-sister of Mary’s father, James V, and Livingston was the daughter of the queen’s guardian, Alexander, 5th Lord Livingston of Callendar.
 Beaton’s grandfather was first cousin to Cardinal David Beaton, one of the men vying for the role of regent, while Seton was the daughter of George, 4th Lord Seton, and she and Beaton were also daughters of two of Marie de Guise’s ladies-in-waiting.

 - An ultimate guide to the Tudors

 The four Marys in France